|Ajahn Brahm||20th c CE||Australia; UK||

 His biography was written by Tsang Nyön.

-|Milarepa||c.
-1052-c.
-1135 CE||Tibet||One of Tibet's most famous yogis, poets, and Buddhist teachers.
+One of tibet's most famous yogis, poets, and Buddhist teachers.
 A student of Marpa Lotsawa (Marpa the Translator), and a major figure in the history of the Kagyu school of Tibetan Buddhism.
 His biography was written by Tsang Nyön.

 His position is also called Gyalwa Karmapa.